catseye/Exanoke/README.markdown

 expressing the primitive recursive functions.

 I'll assume you know what a primitive recursive function is.
-If not, go look it up, it's quite interesting, even if only for the fact that it demonstrates even a genius like Kurt Goedel can sometimes be mistaken.
+If not, go look it up, as it's quite interesting, if only for the fact that it demonstrates even a genius like Kurt Gödel can sometimes be mistaken.
 (He initially thought that all functions could be expressed primitive recursively, until Ackermann came up with a counterexample.)